 It really is that simple!
-By heading to an aggregator, you're practically guaranteed to find a cheaper flight than if you'd searched manually.
+By heading to an aggregator, you're practically guaranteed to find a cheaper flight than if you'd searched manually, and you'll save so much time through doing so, too.

 Adioso: Adioso is where I head to after Skyscanner, as I love using their simple search engine.
 Adioso has some pretty nifty features that Skyscanner doesn't, too.
 You can search from your current location to "somewhere warm" or "a budget city" or "a local festival", depending on whatever you're in the mood for, which can be a lot of fun!
-You can also search by continent, too, which not many other aggregators let you do.
+You can also search by continent, too, and over a wide date range, which not many other aggregators let you do.

-Google Flights: Google Flights is easy to use and has a cool mapping feature to help you easily see where you can affordably fly to on your budget.
-Google Flights will occasionally find cheaper prices than Skyscanner or Adioso, so if you're still not happy with the price you've been given with those aggregators, head here next.
+Google Flights: Google Flights is easy to use and has a cool mapping feature to help you easily see where you can affordably fly to on your budget while looking at a map of the world.
+Google Flights will occasionally find cheaper prices than Skyscanner or Adioso, so if you're still not happy with the price you've been given with those aggregators, head here next to see if it offers you a better price.

 About Booking Buddy